You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 What is the fastest Cloudways alternative?

 Kinsta tops third-party performance benchmarks with server response times around 5.36 ms on Google Cloud C2 machines.
-SiteGround follows at approximately 96 ms, and Hostinger Cloud averages 246 ms, both of which still outperform Cloudways’ reported 514.78 ms.
+SiteGround follows at approximately 96 ms, and Hostinger Cloud averages 246 ms, both of which outperform Cloudways’ reported 514.78 ms.

 Can I host multiple sites on one Cloudways alternative?

 Yes. xCloud, RunCloud, GridPane, SpinupWP, and ServerAvatar all allow unlimited sites per server.
 Hostinger Cloud Startup supports up to 100 websites on one plan.
 DreamHost shared plans cover 25 sites out of the box.
-Managed WordPress hosts like Kinsta and WP Engine usually price per site or per visit instead.
+Managed WordPress hosts like Kinsta and WP Engine price per site or per visit instead.

 Wrapping Up